GridPlus/lattice-connect-v2/README.md

 ADMIN_CLIENT_HOST=http://<IP_ADDRESS>
 ```

-The IP address of the device can be determined from your network's main router or gateway appliance, and **is outside the scope of this document**.
-You can SSH into the device which you know can find it via the hostname, then type `ifconfig` and review the IP address information for the WiFi adapter.
+The IP address of the device can be determined from your network's main router or gateway appliance.
+You may SSH into the device which you've confirmed can find/connect to the device via the hostname, and—after SSH'ing in—type `ifconfig` and review the IP address information for the WiFi adapter.

 ## 🖼 Frame Wallet